Requesting Time Off From Work

 Because working remotely essentially isolates your employees, networking within your work environment is more important than ever.
 Whether you open a fun chat for employees to share pet photos or reach out frequently to communicate positive feedback, building those interpersonal relationships will help employees bond and trust each other and you.

-You can also schedule several team-building days throughout the year to provide employees with more opportunities to work together on fun, creative tasks.
+When managing remote employees, you can also schedule several team-building days throughout the year to provide employees with more opportunities to work together on fun, creative tasks.

 7. Listen to Your Team

 The most successful managers know when to listen to their team.
-One of our top tips for managing a remote team is learning to take feedback when it’s coming up the ladder.
+One of our top tips for managing a remote team and keeping remote employees engaged is learning to take feedback when it’s coming up the ladder.
 This is a new situation for them as well as you, and they could provide new perspectives and ideas that could help you do your own job better.

-When you become a good listener, you’re also building more respect, trust, and communication with your team.
-Ask for feedback during meetings and create surveys to see where your leadership, organizational structure and workflow could use a boost.
+When you are a good listener, you’re also building more respect, trust and communication with your team.
+Ask for feedback during meetings or create surveys to see where your leadership, organizational structure and workflow could use a boost.

 8. Create Collaboration Opportunities

-Because isolation is such a serious problem with remote employees, you should go out of your way to create collaboration opportunities on projects.
-How you manage collaboration with remote employees could include shared documents, collaboration in virtual environments, team-building exercises and in-person bonding.
+Because isolation is such a serious problem with managing a remote team, you should go out of your way to create collaborative opportunities on projects.
+Managing collaboration with remote employees could include shared documents, collaboration in virtual environments, team-building exercises and in-person bonding.

 9. Resist Micromanagement

 You should be confident in your employees and trust their work ethic even if they’re not in a physical office.
-While regular check-ins are a great tool in how you manage remote employees, don’t breathe down their neck during every single task.
+While regular check-ins are a great tool in keeping remote employees engaged, don’t breathe down their necks during every single task.
 Guidelines and work tracking can help you avoid micromanagement if you need updates on small tasks, but you should trust your employees to deliver.
-At the end of the day, the work will speak for itself, and you’ll be able to spot a slacker pretty quickly.
+When managing a remote team, at the end of the day, the work will speak for itself, and you’ll be able to spot a slacker pretty quickly.

 10. Reward Success